rmziolek/pySoftWhere/README.rst

    (pysw) git clone https://github.com/rmziolek/pySoftWhere.git

-4. Install pySoftWhere and its dependencies if required
+4. Install pySoftWhere and its dependencies as required

 .. code-block:: console

    (pysw) pip install -e .

-5. You may need to add the installation directory path to your .bashrc or .zhsrc
+5. You may need to add the installation directory path to your .bashrc or .zshrc file

 .. code-block:: console